-This page lets you know how we will be organising our school so that we can welcome all children back safely in September.
+This page lets you know how our school is organised so that we can continue to bring all children to school safely.
 We hope you find the information useful, you can also find the information in letter form on our Newsletters page.
 If you have any other questions, please just ask us.

-All of the arrangements set out in this letter are correct and planned at 16.7.20, but will be reviewed regularly on our return, but will most likely remain in place until at least October half-term and some beyond this, although we will let you know as things change.
+All of the arrangements set out on this page are correct at the time of publication, but are reviewed regularly, but will most likely remain in place until at least October half-term and some beyond this, although we will let you know as things change.

 Changes to the time of the school day